 I recently tried Twitter again.
 FOMO.
-After three days I remembered why I don’t do social media.
+After three days I remembered why I didn’t do social media.
 Apparently the internet is not all pornography.
 But when you subtract the writhing naked humans out, all you have left seems to be the aggrandizement of self, bellicose jingoism, name-calling, carnival barking and hustlers.
-Social media feels a lot like walking down a movie set street of ply-wood facades.
+Social media feels a lot like walking down a movie set street of plywood facades.
 At least the pornographers are creating actual content.

 My disquiet extends to other facets of the web.
 Like the news.
 The internet used to feel largely neutral to me.
 Now everything is militantly polarized in one direction or another, us versus them.
 Perhaps it was just subtler before.
 I’m not sure.
 I tend to doubt my heavily edited memories of past events, you know, when things were better…

 I, of course, have been party to all of this.
 I don’t pretend to judge myself any less harshly for my complicity.
 Despite my all my reservations I have in the past been mean and combative for no reason.
 I have gotten into robust conversations with people who domicile under bridges, perhaps even venturing under an overpass myself now and then.
 I have ascribed ‘likes’ to things that would likely make me suck air through my teeth if reviewed now.
-I have even uploaded photographs for the pure reason of fanning the flames of jealousy and promoting oneupmanship.
+I have even uploaded photographs for the pure reason of fanning the flames and promoting oneupmanship.
 I wish I could take it all back.
 But I can’t.

 The internet doesn’t change you, rather it likely reveals who you really are.
 Which is quite frightening sometimes.
 Despite the veneer we like to portray to the world, just underneath is a rotting substrate barely holding everything together.
 Turns out Google knows you better than you know yourself.